balvarezbuylla/node-gearman-status/README.md

    EXAMPLE:
       See testLog.js

       It shows the rrd database which has been selected.
-You must put the database name at : var rrd = new RRD('databasename.rrd');
+You must put the directory and the name of file: var directory    = '/var/tmp/';
+         var name_file    = 'wc.rrd';

       Also, you must select the interval time which you want to see at rrd.fetch ("10:00", "now", function(err, results)
          Format: now shows the log until  the actual time see the different format of the time at: http://oss.oetiker.ch/rrdtool/doc/rrdfetch.en.html